rdahltorp/javascript-code-quiz/README.md

 ![Demo of quiz](/assets/images/code-quiz-demo.gif)

-You can also find the liver application here: https://rdahltorp.github.io/javascript-code-quiz/
+You can also find the live application here: https://rdahltorp.github.io/javascript-code-quiz/

 ## Features